bookofproofs/bookofproofs.github.io/_sources/history/19th-century/stackel.md

 * It was compulsory for young men to undertake one year of military service and Stäckel completed this in his home city from October 1886 to September 1887.
 * In 1891, Stäckel's habilitation thesis, Integration of Hamiltonian-Jacobian differential equations by means of separation of variables, was accepted by the University of Halle, near Leipzig, and he took up a lectureship there.
 * The move to Halle in February was the first of three defining events in Stäckel's life in that year.
-* On 6 May 1891, Stäckel married his fiancée, (Alwine Eleonore) Elisabeth Lüdecke, in a ceremony in her home town of Wittenberg.
 * Stäckel thrived during his time at Halle, publishing numerous papers, mainly on topics in analysis, mechanics and differential geometry.
 * among the younger lecturers, Stäckel distinguishes himself through his enthusiasm and activity.
 * Working in the department at the time was Cantor and this undoubtedly had an influence on Stäckel and some of the directions his mathematical research took.